hardkorebob/dust-lang/README.md

 1. **"Data dominates"** - In Dust, the identifier IS the data structure. `player_i` isn't a variable with hidden type metadata; it's an integer named player.
 The data (the suffix) dominates the design.

 2. **"A little copying is better than a little dependency"** - Dust doesn't depend on a symbol table, type inference engine, or semantic analyzer.
 Each identifier carries its complete type information.
 Yes, you "copy" the type suffix everywhere, but this eliminates entire categories of dependencies.
+A simple tkinter/python editor can make this NULL.

 3. **"Don't communicate by sharing memory; share memory by communicating"** - Traditional compilers share memory (symbol tables) between phases.
 Dust communicates everything through the identifier itself.
 The lexer tells the parser the type.
 The parser tells the codegen.
 No shared state.